HHS-Team670/2017-Robot/README.md

 ###(2/12/17):
 FIRST is nice, but as always, updates disable us for long periods of time.
 The SRX CANTalon libraries have been disabled, so now need to go to: http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources, to install the update library (Only on Windows) --> NEVER OPEN THIS PROJECT ON A MAC OR PC WITHOUT THIS PROGRAM INSTALLED

+###(2/12/17):
+FIRST is not nice, but as always, updates disable us for long periods of time.
+The Nivision (Camera) libraries have been disabled, so now need to go to: https://github.com/wpilibsuite/nivision/releases, to install the update library (Only on Windows) --> NEVER OPEN THIS PROJECT ON A MAC OR PC WITHOUT THIS PROGRAM INSTALLED